 So, you’ve met the eleven dimensions of depth and complexity.
 Today you’ll be introduced to another set of rigor-increasing, engagement-enhancing thinking tools known as the content imperatives, also developed by Sandra Kaplan.

-Much like depth and complexity, the content imperatives are thinking tools designed to dig deeper into content.
+Much like the depth and complexity prompts, the content imperatives are thinking tools designed to dig deeper into content.
 They provide a simple way to differentiate curriculum and increase complexity for gifted learners.
 Each content imperative has a corresponding icon, just like depth and complexity.
 And, just like depth and complexity, those icons are super annoying to type, so I recommend emoji for the icons!